 Fortunately, there is a way out if you are unable to pay back these loans.
 In a Chapter 7 proceeding, you can almost always “discharge” these loans.
 This means you are no longer legally obligated to pay these loans.
 Even better, after the loan is discharged in a Chapter 7 case, the payday loan company cannot try to collect on the loan.
 This means that they cannot call you, send you letters or other communications, sue you, get a garnishment against your wages or bank accounts, or contact you in any way about the loan.

 There are some restrictions on filing a Chapter 7 case and, if these restrictions prevent you from filing a Chapter 7 case, you can usually file a Chapter 13 case.
 A Chapter 13 case also allows you to keep the payday loan company off your back (along with all of your other creditors).
 In a Chapter 13 case, you are allowed to propose a workable plan to pay your creditors, including payday loans, at a rate you can afford.
 Depending on your circumstances, you may not have to pay anything to a payday lender in your Chapter 13 case.

 The bottom line is that if you are having problems with All American Check Cashing (or any of your other creditors), don’t wait.
 Contact a reputable consumer protection attorney and explore your options.
-Our offices offer free consultations to persons struggling with money problems and we would be glad to help you review your options.
+The offices of Bond & Botes offer free consultations to persons struggling with money problems and we would be glad to help you review your options.